AlexTISYoung/snipar/docs/guide.rst

 To improve power when imputed and/or observed parental genotypes are available, the '--impute_unrel' argument can be used to include samples without genotyped parents/siblings through linear imputation of parental genotypes.
 This can increase the effective sample size by up to 50% when very large samples without genotyped relatives are available.
-See the discussion of the unified estimator in `Guan et al. 2022 <https://www.nature.com/articles/s41588-025-02118-0>`_ for more details.
+See the discussion of the unified estimator in `Guan et al. 2025 <https://www.nature.com/articles/s41588-025-02118-0>`_ for more details.
-If applied to the full sampple for which standard GWAS would be applied, this method will give estimates of population effects of equivalent power to standard GWAS along with direct genetic effect estimates.
+If applied to the full sample for which standard GWAS would be applied, this method will give estimates of population effects of equivalent power to standard GWAS along with direct genetic effect estimates.

 Methods with imputed parental genotypes can be susceptible to population stratification when samples are strongly structured (Fst > 0.01)